lyokha/nginx-haskell-module/README.md

 ```

 Complex scenarios may require synchronous access to handlers with side effects.
-For example it could be an ad-hoc *error_page* redirection cycle: asynchronous
+For example it could be an ad-hoc *error_page* redirection loop: asynchronous
-handlers do not suit here at all because they run only at the early phases of a
+handlers do not suit here very well.
+For such cases another handler
-request.
-For such cases another handler *NGX_EXPORT_IOY_Y* may appear useful.
+*NGX_EXPORT_IOY_Y* may appear useful.
+Below is an example of a toy synchronous
-Below is an example of a toy synchronous handler declaration.
+handler declaration.

 ```haskell
 getIOValue = const $ return $ C8L.pack "HELLO WORLD!"